opentok/opentok-ios-sdk-samples-swift/7.Multiparty-UICollectionView/README.md

 # Project 7: Multiparty App Using UICollectionView

-If you plan to build a multiparty, social-like app you will probably want to use `UICollectionView` to layout the different views of the participants.
+If you plan to build a multiparty app, you may want to use `UICollectionView` to dynamically adapt to the screen size and display the video views of all participants in an OpenTok session.

 *Important:* To use this application, follow the instructions in the [Quick Start](../README.md#quick-start) section of the main README file for this repository.

-The reason of using UICollectionView is because it allows to easily specify the way the views are displayed.
+Use `UICollectionView` to easily specify the way views are displayed.

-This sample uses a custom layout to dynamically adapt the screen size to display all participants.

 ## Creating a custom layout for UICollectionView

-When building custom layouts, you need to subclass `UICollectionViewLayout` and override two methods and a computed property.
+When building custom layouts, you need to subclass `UICollectionViewLayout` and override two methods (`prepare()` and `layoutAttributesForElements(in:)`) and a computed property (`collectionViewContentSize`).

-First, you need to return how big the whole `UICollectionView` is.
-In our case, since we want to just cover the whole screen without the need of having any scroll, we would just return the size of the `UICollectionView` container.
-We do that by overriding `collectionViewContentSize`:
+First, you need to return the size of the entire `UICollectionView`.
+In our case, since we want to fill the entire screen without scrolling, we simply return the size of the `UICollectionView` container by overriding `collectionViewContentSize()`:

 ```swift
 override var collectionViewContentSize: CGSize {